Extension method: Extension methods

-In the definition, the modifier 'this' before the first argument specifies that it's an extension method (in this case to the type 'string').
+In the definition, the modifier 'this' before the first argument specifies that it is an extension method (in this case to the type 'string').
 In a call, the first argument is not 'passed in' because it is already known as the 'calling' object (the object before the dot).

 The major difference between calling extension methods and calling static helper methods is that static methods are called in prefix notation, whereas extension methods are called in infix notation.
 The latter leads to more readable code when the result of one operation is used for another operation.